Alphabet Inc. (GOOGL) Shares Down Despite Recent Market Volatility

-Alphabet Inc. (NASDAQ: GOOGL)’s stock price has decreased by -1.21 compared to its previous closing price of 95.51.
-Despite this, the company has experienced a -0.23% fall in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 02/16/23 that YouTube CEO Susan Wojcicki Is Stepping Down
+Alphabet Inc. (NASDAQ: GOOGL)’s stock price has decreased by -1.94 compared to its previous closing price of 90.89.
+Nevertheless, the company has seen a loss of -6.68% in its stock price over the last five trading days.
+The Wall Street Journal reported on 02/22/23 that Google Blocks News Results in Some Canadian Searches

-Alphabet Inc. (NASDAQ: GOOGL) has a higher price-to-earnings ratio of 21.03x compared to its average ratio,, and the 36-month beta value for GOOGL is at 1.08.
-Analysts have varying views on the stock, with 38 analysts rating it as a “buy,” 7 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Alphabet Inc. (NASDAQ: GOOGL) is above average at 19.86x.
+The 36-month beta value for GOOGL is also noteworthy at 1.09.
+There are mixed opinions on the stock, with 37 analysts rating it as a “buy,” 7 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price suggested by analysts for GOOGL is $125.18, which is $30.48 above the current market price.
-The public float for GOOGL is 5.88B, and currently, shorts hold a 0.65% of that float.
-The average trading volume for GOOGL on February 21, 2023 was 35.68M shares.
+The average price estimated by analysts for GOOGL is $124.61, which is $35.1 above than the current price.
+The public float for GOOGL is 5.94B, and at present, short sellers hold a 0.64% of that float.
+The average trading volume of GOOGL on February 27, 2023 was 36.62M shares.

-GOOGL’s stock has seen a -0.23% decrease for the week, with a 1.40% rise in the past month and a -4.55% fall in the past quarter.
-The volatility ratio for the week is 2.61%, and the volatility levels for the past 30 days are at 3.17% for Alphabet Inc. The simple moving average for the last 20 days is -4.58% for GOOGL stock, with a simple moving average of -9.11% for the last 200 days.
+GOOGL’s stock has seen a -6.68% decrease for the week, with a -6.40% drop in the past month and a -8.16% fall in the past quarter.
+The volatility ratio for the week is 1.92%, and the volatility levels for the past 30 days are at 2.98% for Alphabet Inc. The simple moving average for the last 20 days is -8.84% for GOOGL stock, with a simple moving average of -13.71% for the last 200 days.

 Analysts’ Opinion of GOOGL